radin-ayu/agenticai/README.md

 # Agenda
 We take you through
- - the core concepts of Agentic AI ,
+ - The core concepts of Agentic AI ,
- - latest techniques and methods,
+ - Latest techniques and methods,
- - hands on labs with low code agentic ai product - watsonx orchestrate
+ - Hands on labs with low code agentic ai product - watsonx orchestrate
- - use case disucssion and QnA with SMEs
+ - Use case disucssion and QnA with SMEs